Russian reset: Substantive reset

-Prior to the reset, U.S.–Russia relations had been hurt by the 2008 Russo-Georgian diplomatic crisis in Ossetia and the Russo-Georgian War, leading to Immediate Response 2008 by the Bush administration.
-In private, several Obama administration officials expressed doubts about the reset and were concerned that it was overly optimistic, particularly Secretary of State Hillary Clinton, Secretary of Defense Robert Gates and U.S. ambassador to Russia John Beyrle.
+Prior to the reset, U.S.–Russia relations had been hurt by the 2008 Russo-Georgian diplomatic crisis in Ossetia, leading to Immediate Response 2008 by the Bush administration and later the Russo-Georgian War.

 In July 2009, Russian president Dmitry Medvedev announced that U.S. forces and supplies could pass through Russian airspace on their way to Afghanistan.
 On September 17, 2009, U.S. President Barack Obama announced that the U.S. was dropping the Bush administration's plan to build a missile defense shield in Eastern Europe.
 Russia had viewed the planned missile shield as a military threat.
 Vladimir Putin said the decision was "correct and brave".
 In March, 2010, the U.S. and Russia agreed to reduce their nuclear arsenals.

 In May 2010, major powers including the U.S., China, and Russia agreed on sanctions against Iran.
 Three days later, the Obama administration cancelled sanctions against the Russian state arms export agency, which had been sanctioned for exporting arms to Iran.

-In response to the adoption of the Magnitsky Act in 2012, the Russian government prohibited the Americans to adopt Russian children and issued a list of U.S. officials barred from entering Russia.
+In response to the adoption of the Magnitsky Act in 2012, the Russian government passed the Dima Yakovlev Law, which prohibited Americans from adopting Russian children, and issued a list of U.S. officials barred from entering Russia.

 At the 2015 Munich Security Conference, then-Vice President Joe Biden specified the substantive progress, and setbacks:

 [...] once we pressed that reset button in 2009, between then and 2012, we achieved a great deal in cooperation with Russia to advance our mutual interests and I would argue the interests of Europe—the New START Treaty that reduced our strategic nuclear arsenal by one-third; a vital supply route for coalition troops in and out of Afghanistan; at the United Nations Security Council, resolutions that pressured North Korea and Iran and made possible serious nuclear discussions in Tehran, which continue as I speak.

 All of us, we all invested in a type of Russia we hoped—and still hope—will emerge one day: a Russia integrated into the world economy; more prosperous, more invested in the international order.

 It was in that same spirit that we supported the establishment of the NATO-Russia Council and Russian membership in countless other institutions, from the Council of Europe to the WTO.
 Unfortunately, and I mean it when I say unfortunately, as the Chancellor pointed out this morning, President Putin has chosen a different path.